tari-project/tari/RFC/src/RFC-0310_AssetImplementation.md

 When receiving a transaction or block with an input with the `BURN` flag set, there must not exist a UTXO in the output set containing the same `unique_id`,`parent_public_key` pair, unless that output has the `MINT` flag set.

+### Sidechain Checkpoints

+A sidechain checkpoint is a special type of NFT UTXO.
+Extra sidechain data can be specified in the `sidechain` field of the output features.
+Like other NFT's, only one sidechain checkpoint UTXO with that unique_id can exist in the unspent set at one time.
+The conditions of who can spend a checkpoint are determined by the TariScript on the checkpoint.
+In most cases it will be an `n of m` multisig condition using the members of the Hotstuff committee, with `m` equal to the number of members of the committee and `n` equal to `m` minus the number of failures the committee can tolerate.

+The unique_id can be a specificly chosen id, but can also be a random public key.

+There is no limit to the number of different sidechain checkpoint tokens an asset has, but it will usually be one.

 ## New Base Node GRPC methods

 A base node should expose the following methods on via GRPC: